How a Gas Compressor Company Streamlined Its Global Pipeline with Salesforce

 - Reflect the total revenue on the Project record

-We used automation and triggers to keep revenue roll-ups accurate and synchronized across related records.
+We used automation and triggers to keep revenue roll-ups accurate on both Opportunity and Project and synchronized across related records.

 Introducing: The Go-Get Framework